AGM may have made this lamp as Model 12.

 This 400 cp lamp, in Dwayne Hanson's collection,

-is outfitted with an opal shade from the period;
+is outfitted with an original green cased shade for this model.

 Two versions of AGM lamp Model P67 -